nbagnard/mongosql/README.md

 All are managed by Go modules for Go, and Cargo for Rust

-## Contributing

-We encourage and would happily accept contributions in the form of GitHub pull requests.
-Before opening one, be sure to run the tests locally; check out our `everygreen.yml` file for how we run specific tests (usually just `cargo test`).
-Once you open a pull request, your branch will be run against the same testing matrix that we use for our continuous integration system, so it is usually sufficient to only run the integration tests locally against a standalone.
-Remember to always ensure there are no clippy or rustfmt issues prior to submitting your patch.

 ## License

 This project is licensed under the [Apache License 2.0](/LICENSE).